Framework for Veterans Healthcare 2016-2020

 The State Government is reactivating the Repat as a thriving health precinct that delivers on the needs of the community.
 An essential component of the Repat site activation is the inclusion of services and support for the veterans’ community.
 Thanks to an additional $5 million in Commonwealth funding, the Repat will be home to a dedicated Veteran Wellbeing Centre.

-Through the Wellbeing Centre and broader precinct, the State Government aspires to have a community of veterans and their families having the support they need to live the best possible life, during and beyond service.
+The State Government aspires to have a community of veterans and their families having the support they need to live the best possible life, during and beyond service.

 In May 2020, plans were finalised for the $60 million second phase of the Reactivating the Repat redevelopment, including the Veteran Wellbeing Centre, with the landmark project being approved by the Public Works Committee.
 The Department for Health and Wellbeing has engaged with veterans and the veteran community to develop the concept plans and fit-out specifications for the Centre and broader precinct.